tstih/more/README.md

 }
 ~~~

-Then, in your draw function you will check node key against `_highlightedNodeKey` and
+Then, in the `DrawNode` event, check the node key against the `_highlightedNodeKey` and
 paint it accordingly.

 ### Styling edges

-Since the `DrawEdge` event gives you parent and child node, you can decide to draw them
+Since the `DrawEdge` event gives you parent and child node, you can decide how to connect them.
-differently.
-For example, you may want to start your edge at end of node and draw it to
+It can be with a line, with a curve, etc. You may also start your edge at end of the parent node
-start of the other node.
+(instead of at node center) and draw it to start of the other node.
+Following code and image
+show the result.

 ~~~cs
 private void _hierarchy_DrawEdge(object sender, DrawEdgeEventArgs e)